theogainey/xbar-weatheralerts/README.md

 curl -sL https://raw.githubusercontent.com/theogainey/xbar-weatheralerts/weatherAlerts.1min.ts -o weatherAlerts.1min.ts
 ```

-In the shebang at the top of the file change `/path/to/the/deno/executable` to
-the correct path the deno executable on your local machine.

 Ensure that the file is executable by using the command
 `chmod +x weatherAlerts.1min.ts`.
 [Read more.](https://github.com/matryer/xbar#installing-plugins)